 Timeline - From Faraday to nanotubes

 Nanoscience is a field of science that is often given a specific starting date – 1959.
 It was an idea that had to wait for new tools to make it possible.
 However, nanoscience as we know it today has still grown out of scientific knowledge accumulated over many years before 1959.
-Slide the time bar to see key dates relating to Nanocience discoveries and pause the mouse pointer over any of the boxes to see additional information about each event.
-Find out more about nanoscience by browsing or searching the Hub.
+Find out more about nanoscience in this interactive timeline and by browsing or searching the Science Learning Hub.

 Michael Faraday made colloidal gold, a liquid containing tiny particles of gold (what we now call nanoparticles).
 The liquid was red, not gold coloured, and he realised that this was due to the minute size of the particles.
 Different colours made by gold in stained glass had been used since medieval times, but Faraday was the first to realise the cause.

 - A new field of physics

 Physicist Richard Feynman gave a talk called ‘There’s plenty of room at the bottom: an invitation to enter a new field of physics’, at the California Institute of Technology.
 He suggested that it should be possible to study and manipulate matter at the atomic level, although new tools would be needed.
 Read the full text of Richard Feynman’s talk at http://www.zyvex.com/nanotech/feynman.html